Kenneth-Y-Wang/ThriveVox/README.md

 A full stack JavaScript solo project.

-# Puppy-Paradise
+# ThriveVox

-A front-end web application for puppy lovers who seek entertainment from pictures, games, and organize their own pets’ daily activities.
+A full stack web application for musicians and music lovers who want to find single/band members, share and discuess their musical interests and favorites

 # purpose

-This application is being designed and created to offer pet lovers to have pic saving, fun gaming, event organizing and reminders making experiences all in one place.
-It targets all age groups, for all types of pet lovers.
+This application is designed to create a social media platform for music lovers to meet friends, find their favorites, discuss their interests, and post their personal Information, news and performance.
+The app has five main sections:

+- About me - display user’s personal info, favorites and posts
+- My favorite - for users to search their favorite artist or album
+- Who is around - for users to search musician or band by city
+- Feed - for users to leave post, comment and personal audio performance for all users
+- Lets Chat -  5 topic chat room for all users to join and chat

 ## Technologies Used

+- React.js
+- Webpack
+- Socket IO
+- Node.js
-- JavaScript ES6
+- Node Fetch
-- AJAX
+- argon 2
-- Figma
+- AWS
 - HTML5
 - CSS3
-- JSON
+- Heroku

 ## Live Demo

-Try the application live at [https://kenneth-y-wang.github.io/puppy-paradise/]
+Try the application live at [https://thrive-vox.herokuapp.com/]

 ## Features

-- User can search fun dogs pictures, either by random, or by breed
+- User can sign up for a personal account
+- User can sign in with username and password
+- User can display personal information in user home page
-- User can view 1-3 pics in their search result
+- User can edit personal information in user home page, upload profile picture
-- User can save any searched pictures they like
+- User can search favorite artist/album information
-- User can view a list of their saved pictures
+- User can save and display saved artist/album information
-- User can change the hero image with the saved picture and change background color
+- User can view the last 5 saved artist/album information in the carousel section
-- User can enter a total of 5 reminders under different priorities
+- User can delete saved favorites
-- User can view reminders under dashboard or user notes section
+- User can search musician/band user by city
-- User can edit the reminder content or priority level
+- User can view result users' detail information
-- User can enter personal note with pic and text content
+- User can view result users' all posts/audio files
-- User can display personal notes user user notes section
+- User can contact result user by email
-- User can edit note
+- User can leave a post for all users to view
-- User can delete note
+- User can upload an audio file for all users to view, download
-- User can sort the note by note category
+- User can leave comment for any post
-- User can use personal note pic as note section profile pic
+- User can delete a personal post/audio post
-- User can change profile pic holder background color
-- User can play a mini game: by given a random puppy pic, guessing the breed of the puppy
+- User can delete a personal comment
+- User can join a chatroom from 5 different topic
+- User can see what users are in the save chat room with you
-- User can save the game result once the game result is correct
+- User can leave live message with other users in the same chatroom
-- User can sort the game result by breed
+- User can see who left the chatroom
-- User can delete the game result
+- User can see who is typing in the chatroom

 ## Preview